Despite high costs and questionable benefits, proponents of EV mandates continue to defend policy

 Among the arguments for the mandates is that the transportation sector produces 28% of the greenhouse gas emissions in the U.S., and widespread EV adoption would effectively eliminate most of that.

-Buschbacher said that, according to the federal government data, the vehicle emission standards will reduce greenhouse gas emissions by 7.5 million metric tons through 2055.
+Buschbacher said that, according to the federal government data, the vehicle emission standards will reduce greenhouse gas emissions by 7.5 billion metric tons through 2055.
 That will reduce global warming by 0.003 degrees celsius by 2100.
 Carbon dioxide has a very long half life in the atmosphere, meaning it will be decades before atmospheric concentrations drop

 “So in 76 years, you can expect an almost undetectable third decimal point degree change of some sort from what they're doing,” he said, adding that he didn’t think the estimate emissions reductions are accurate.